 What Is Freudian Psychology?

-As psychology and psychotherapy evolved, the approach to therapy that Freud created—with its central focus on the therapist-patient relationship—slipped from prominence, and major ideas of his, such as his conceptualization of the unconscious, have been discounted by scientists as difficult or impossible to test empirically.
+As psychology and psychotherapy evolved, the approach to therapy that Freud created—with its strong emphasis on the therapist-patient relationship—slipped from prominence.
+Major ideas of his, such as his conceptualization of the unconscious, have been discounted by scientists as difficult or impossible to test empirically.

 Nevertheless, psychologists continue to find wisdom and meaning in Freudian concepts, such as projection and other "defense mechanisms," and modern psychoanalytic therapists owe much to Freud’s methods, as do therapists who employ psychodynamic approaches.